-So, you could be potentially filling up your room with a whole lot of toxic chemicals that can be harmful to health — with effects ranging from headaches and respiratory issues to heart problems, reproductive defects and even, in rare cases, cancer.
+So, you could be potentially filling up your room with a whole lot of toxic chemicals that can be harmful to health — with effects ranging from headaches and respiratory issues to heart problems, reproductive defects, and even, in rare cases, cancer.

-Sort of kills the vibe, right?
+Kills the vibe, right?

 Speaking with industry experts, ranging from candle makers to doctors and scientists who study the effects of air-borne toxins on health, it’s clear that the credentials of a clean candle boil down to three basic components: The candle wax, the wick, and the components of its fragrance.

-Time, then, to study them one-by-one with reference to non-toxic candles.
+Time, then, to study them one by one with reference to non-toxic candles.

 The various types of wax in candles — and how to choose